 About me

 I am a physical volcanologist with a particular interest in multi-phase fluid dynamics and lava flow hazards.
-In my research, I apply numerical simulations, analogue experiments, and field observations to understand the properties and dynamics of multiphase lavas and magmas.
+In my research, I apply numerical simulations, experiments on analogue and natural materials, and field observations to understand the properties and dynamics of multiphase lavas and magmas.
 I'm passionate about public-facing science communication and teaching Earth Science as well as supporting mathematics and computational skills to prepare students for the workforce.
-I recently obtained by PhD at Columbia University, Lamont-Doherty Earth Observatory where I worked with Einat Lev in the Physical Volcanology group.
+I am currently a post-doctoral researcher at Ludwig Maximilian University in Munich in the Department of Earth and Enviornmental Sciences, Section for Petrology, Mineralogy and Geochemistry.
+I obtained my PhD at Columbia University, Lamont-Doherty Earth Observatory where I worked with Einat Lev in the Physical Volcanology group.
 I received my Master of Philosophy in 2021 and Master of Arts in 2020, also from Columbia University.
 I obtained a Bachelor of Science with Honors in Geophysics and in Geological Sciences from Stanford University in 2018 with a Notation in Science Communication.

 Janine Birnbaum